 For example, the FH7 from FiiO is rated at 16Ω and 111dB but we found that it needed a little more juice on both of our test DAPs by around 2-4 steps in a low gain unbalanced output setting.
 The same was also true when compared with iBasso’s IT04 which is also a bit more efficient on paper at 16Ω and 110dB SPL.

-Whilst the Polaris 2 is possibly more susceptible to picking up higher noise floors as it is more sensitive than the original Polaris, in practice both are dead quiet with 3 DAPs we tested it on.
+Whilst the Polaris 2 is possibly more susceptible to picking up higher noise floors as it is more sensitive than the original Polaris, in practice both are dead quiet with the 3 DAPs we tested it on.

 These DAPs included the HiBy R6 Pro which can throw out a little hiss with the likes of the Andromeda and Solaris.
 Not so with the Polaris 2 which remained dead quiet.
 The PAW Gold Touch was a perfect black background and the N6ii was a very low noise flor experience also.